 A foreign national who is a business candidate for nomination or selection for permanent residence by a province or territory may be issued a work permit in advance of their formal nomination or selection if they show their work will create or maintain significant benefits to Canada.

-Important: These foreign nationals are not yet provincial nominees or selected.
-They must first complete mandatory steps for the province, after which they may be nominated.
+Important: These foreign nationals are not yet provincial nominees, nor have they been selected by the province of Quebec.
+They must first complete mandatory steps for the province, after which they may be nominated or, for Quebec, selected.

 For specific information on the various business programs, officers can review the websites provided by the provinces and territories.